barbarapawlowskaa/gene_trees/README.md

 ## Step 5: Trees visualization and comparison

 The trees_visualization.rmd script for R enables visualization of both trees and computes the Robinson-Fould metric to quantify topological differences.

 # Instalation
+To successfully run the analysis scripts, the following software and libraries must be installed and accessible from your system's PATH.

+# Bioinformatics Software Tools (CLT)

+These external command-line tools are required for alignment and tree building:

+    MAFFT: Required for Multiple Sequence Alignment (MSA) (Step 3).
+    IQ-TREE2: Essential for Maximum Likelihood (ML) tree inference (Step 4).

+Programming Environments & Libraries:

+    Python 3: Required for .py scripts.
+    Biopython: Necessary Python library for handling sequence and tree files.

+Installation:

+    ```
+    pip install biopython
+    ```

+    R and RStudio: Required for running the analysis and visualization script (trees_visualization.rmd).

+# Instalation